|Professional Care for Orphaned and Injured Wild Animals|

 CWC is a home care organization with the primary facility in Port Matilda.
 CWC does offer opportunities for individuals to volunteer.
 Many of our volunteers are students from PSU that are majoring in Wildlife or Pre-vet.
 Volunteers can help in various ways.
 Some help with feeding, medications and cage cleaning.
 Some help by collecting donation of food, toweling and newspaper.
 Yet others help with administrative tasks and by transporting animals to the Veterinarian for medical care.

-Local veterinarians (especially Animal Medical Hospital in State College) are generous enough to provide discounted services and supplies, for wildlife rehabilitation.
+Local veterinarians (especially Animal Medical Hospital and CPVETS in State College) are generous enough to provide discounted services and supplies, for wildlife rehabilitation.
 This is quite a luxury for our organization and we are very thankful.
 Many wildlife rehabilitators must pay full price for veterinary service.
 This allows us to use our limited funds to provide a better service for the wildlife.

 What is wildlife rehabilitation?